webhasan/leo-product-recommendations/README.txt

 to Woocommerce Product option.

--> Go to Products-> add new or navigate to edit product from all products -> Go to Recommend Products panel and set Heading and products
+-> Go to Products-> add new or navigate to edit product from all products -> Go to Recommend Products panel and set Heading (optional) and products.

 ## Key Feature Comes with Variation Swatches For WooCommerce Plugin ##

-👉 Add specific products you want to recommend your customer 👉 Reorder the products to serialize those on modal
+👉 Add specific products you want to recommend your customer 👉 Search and filter option availabel to easily find product to select 👉 Reorder the products to serialize those on modal
 👉 Add modal popup for showing recommended products
-👉 Compatible with any well coded WooCommerce themes and plugins 👉 Frequently Updated And Secured Codebase
+👉 Compatible with any well coded WooCommerce themes and plugins 👉 Available actions and filters hook to modify everything 👉 Option to use default stylesheet of your theme
-👉 Option to use default stylesheet of your theme
+👉 Frequently Updated And Secured Codebase

 == Installation ==